A unique opportunity to strengthen your knowledge and develop new set of clinical skills

 1- Critically appraise the published evidence in relation to tooth wear.

-2- Develop better understanding of the aetiology and management of different types of tooth wear cases. .
+2- Hands-on training on the management of different types of tooth wear cases.

 3- Discuss and put forward a comprehensive assessment algorithm as part of a holistic treatment planning approach.